What Is The Difference Between FOB and CIF?

 Why Not Use CIF?

 Cost Insurance and Freight tends to be a more expensive agreement than FOB for buyers.
 Often, sellers will invoice buyers for their costs of shipping and insurance.
 They may even add in additional fees to make a larger profit.
 In this way, buyers end up paying more for shipping than they would with a FOB agreement.

 Basically, buyers are paying a premium for convenience.
 Moreover, buyers are relinquishing control over their shipment.
 If something goes wrong with a CIF shipment, buyers have a much harder time obtaining accurate shipping information because they don’t technically own the goods.
 Furthermore, buyers have to rely on the seller to provide the Importer Security Filing document; if buyers file this late, there are serious fines and penalties.
 This reliance on the seller can put buyers in a vulnerable position.

 Insurance can also be interesting to navigate with CIF.
 Most often, the seller is the beneficiary of the insurance, because they own the insurance policy and the goods while in transit.
 This means that if something happens to the goods during shipment, the seller receives the payout.
 Likely, the buyer has already made some form of payment to the seller for those goods.
 In this way, the seller then has to reproduce the goods for the buyer or reimburse the buyer with their insurance money.
 This can often create legal and communication concerns.

-The major difference between FOB and CIF is when liability and ownership transfer.
+The major difference between FOB and CIF is mostly evident when liability and ownership transfer.
 In most cases of FOB, liability and title possession shift when the shipment leaves the point of origin.
 With CIF, responsibility transfers to the buyer when the goods reach the point of destination.

 Not sure which type of ownership agreement will work best for you?
 Schedule your free consultation with Redwood Logistics today to discuss your import freight situation.